moneybutton/yours-channels/docs/upgradable-lightning-now.md

 ## HTLCs

-The challenge in building HTLC is to encode the following condition using Bitcoin transactions:
+The challenge in building HTLCs is to encode the following condition using Bitcoin transactions:

 > Receiver can spend an output if he can present a secret within a limited amount of time.
 If he fails to do so, no payment is made.